Dynamit Nobel: Defence projects since the Second World War

 As from 1958, Gesellschaft zur Verwertung chemischer Erzeugnisse mbH/Verwertchemie, a subsidiary of Dynamit Nobel manufactured antitank mines of type DM-11 in Liebenau, under license of the Swedish company LIAB.
 The AT-2 antitank mines were created by Dynamit Nobel and approximately 1.3 millions were manufactured.
 The Bundeswehr ordered of them for the LARS (a system of light artillery with missiles) which was into place until 2000, about were manufactured for Minenwurfsystem Skorpion (a vehicle which installed mines) and for M270 (a multiple rocket launcher).
 Between 1981 and 1986, the Bundeswehr invested 564.7 millions of DM in mines projects.
 Besides the AT-2 antitank mines, Dynamit Nobel developed an antipersonnel mine AP-2, an anti-material mine, a signal mine and a shallow water mine.
 HK G11, a new assault rifle using an ammunition without casing was developed in collaboration with the weapons manufacturer Heckler & Koch between 1968 and 1990, whereas Dynamit Nobel developed the ammunitions without casing.
 The project was completed but the Bundeswehr declined it due to financial considerations.

 Ammunition project 2010: rocket launcher Panzerfaust 3.

-Dynamit Nobel marketed the Swedish antitank mine FFV 028SN of the company FFV and took charge of the transformation of 125 000 antipersonnel mines, model DM-31 which had been manufactured between 1962 and 1967 by Industriewerke Karlsruhe (today KUKA) which belonged to the Quandt group at the time, in order to enable them to conform to the antitank mines authorized by the Ottawa convention.
+Dynamit Nobel marketed the Swedish antitank mine FFV 028SN of the company FFV and took charge of the transformation of 125 000 antipersonnel mines, model DM-31 which had been manufactured between 1962 and 1967 by Industriewerke Karlsruhe (today KUKA) which belonged to the Quandt group at the time, in order to enable them to conform to the antitank mines authorized by the Ottawa Treaty.
 However, the detonator was not sufficiently modified, and it could therefore be used against people, while it should only have been used against tanks.
 In respect of an agreement made in 1989, Dynamit Nobel was manufacturing blank cartridge bullets and figure targets in Würgendorf.
 Dynamit Nobel also agreed to develop the Panzerfaust 3, in order to progressively deliver it to the Bundeswehr and other armies as the priority antitank defense mechanism in the infantry.
 In 2010, several different types are manufactured for the Bundeswehr.